 Yet below Switzerland’s shiny veneer, there’s an undercurrent of xenophobia that might make it an uncomfortable destination for at least one group of people: observant Muslims.
 Swiss Islamophobia predates the anti-migrant panic sweeping Europe today, and runs far deeper.
 And you’re probably equally likely to feel it as a Swiss Muslim or a just visitor.

-The wider world first realised that something was rotten in the cantons of the Alps in 2009 when a fairly wide margin of the nation decided to ban the construction of Islamic minarets by popular referendum, arguing that they clashed with architectural tradition of the region.
-During the campaign on the referendum, the anti-immigrant conservative Swiss People’s Party (SVP) put up posters featuring a sinister woman in a black burqa standing before an image of Switzerland covered in black minarets (this was part of a series of troubling ads by the party featuring black representations of ‘outsiders’ being soundly rejected by the Swiss people).
+The wider world first realized that something was rotten in 2009 when a fairly wide margin of the nation voted to ban the construction of minarets by popular referendum, arguing that they clashed with the region’s architectural tradition.
+During the referendum campaign, the anti-immigrant conservative Swiss People’s Party (SVP) put up posters featuring a sinister woman in a black burqa standing before an image of Switzerland covered in black minarets.
+This was part of a series of troubling ads by the party featuring black representations of outsiders.

 The rise of anti-immigrant political parties in Switzerland

-That same party swept national elections in 2015, taking a plurality of the vote and stealing seats from more progressive parties – all while running on an anti-immigrant platform.
+That same party swept national elections in 2015, taking a plurality of the vote and stealing seats from progressive parties.
+This was all while running on an anti-immigrant platform.